Branton, South Yorkshire

 Branton is a village in South Yorkshire, England.
 It is about 4 mi east of Doncaster.
-At the 2011 census, it had a population of 1,992.
+At the 2021 Census, it had a population of 1,822.

 History

 Branton is mentioned in the Domesday Book as belonging to Geoffrey Alselin as having 15 ploughlands, and a church.
 The name Branton derives from the Old English Brōm-tūn; the farmstead/town where the broom grew (or town among the broom).
 The village was formerly in the wapentake of Strafforth and Tickhill.
 In 1951, a farmer ploughing fields at Kilham Farm to the north east of the village, discovered fragments of pottery.
 The site has since been surveyed and documented as Romano-British pottery location which had several kilns, using the nearby River Torne for transport pottery away from Branton.

 There is a primary school in the village, named St Wilfrid's, which was rated as Good by Ofsted in 2019.
-There is a post office, grocer, newsagent, butcher and pub in the village.
+There is a post office, newsagent, barbers and pub in the village.
 There used to be a chapel and a church but these have been demolished.
 The pub is called the Three Horseshoes, and was renovated in 1907.
 A frequent bus service connects the village with Cantley and Doncaster.

 The Yorkshire Wildlife Park is immediately to the south of the village; it is bounded to the east by the River Torne, and to the west by the M18 motorway, which separates it from Cantley.